PaNOSC-ViNYL/ase/doc/development/documentation.rst

 If you add the line ``.. default-role:: math``, then you can leave out the ``:math:`` part like here: ```\sin(x_n^2)```.

-The implemantation of the math role and directive is here:
+The implementation of the math role and directive is here:
 :svn:`doc/mathpng.py`.